gggliuye/GV_SLAM/docs/SuperPixel/Moveboundaries.rst

 .. math::
   G(x,y) = \|I(x+1, y) - I(x-1,y)\|^{2} + \|I(x, y+1) - I(x,y-1)\|^{2}

+While this gradients' calculation are only used in the initialization stage, for getting a better initial superpixel center.

 The algorithm is a sepcial case of K-means adapted to the task.

 .. image:: images/SLIC.PNG